-The physical therapy staff also works with employers and sometimes visits job sites to see if tasks can be modified to accommodate an injured worker.
+The physical therapy staff works with employers and sometimes visits job sites to see if tasks can be modified to accommodate an injured worker.
 That can mean wrist rests for victims of carpal tunnel syndrome.
-Or it may mean a bricklayer can lay brick, but cannot carry the load of bricks from the stack to the building site.
+Or it may mean a bricklayer can lay brick, but cannot carry the bricks from the stack to the building site.

 The occupational therapist works with patients who have lost the ability to perform daily living activities such as being able to use a knife and fork, Mr. Herring said.
 Occupational therapy also includes "energy conservation," doing the activity in the most efficient way, he said.

 Arthritis can create vicious circles for its victims, Dr. Massumi said.
 Physical activity causes pain, so the person becomes less active, which means that physical activity causes more pain.

 Victims of progressive arthritis cannot expect a cure.